stacksimplify/aws-eks-kubernetes-masterclass/01-EKS-Create-Clusters/README.md

         - Per Month: $30 per 1 t3.medium server
     - Reference: https://aws.amazon.com/ec2/pricing/on-demand/
     - In short, if we run 1 EKS Cluster and 1 t3.medium worker node **continuously** for 1 month, our bill is going to be around $102 to $110
+    - If we take 5 days to complete this course, and if we run 1 EKS Cluster and 2 t3.medium Worker nodes continuosly for 5 days it will cost us approximately around $25.
 - **EKS Fargate Profile**
     - AWS Fargate pricing is calculated based on the **vCPU and memory** resources used from the time you start to download your container image until the EKS Pod terminates.
     - **Reference:** https://aws.amazon.com/fargate/pricing/